-Sex, Death and Racism – Artist’s Exposé
+Sex, Death and Racism – Artistic Director’s Exposé

 I’ll begin at the end.
 I started reading FB conversations about racism, seeing comments about white people, white pathology, white ignorance; every comment hit, hurt, a truth that lived in me.
 My responses on certain threads: white fragility poster child reactions.
 So I began to see the racism that hid in me.